Batavia, Dutch East Indies: Expansion

 From its founding, Batavia was planned in a well-defined layout.
 Three trenches were dug east of the Ciliwung River in 1619, its first Dutch-made canals.
 The canals were named (from south to north) Leeuwengracht, Groenegracht, and Steenhouwersgracht.
 The castle area begins in a former field north of Steenhouwersgracht, in which a town market was established.
 The first church and town hall were built c.
 1622 on the east bank of the river; Batavia's first combined church and town hall (replaced during the 1630s) was at 6.132212°S 106.811779°E.

 Around 1627, the three canals were connected with the Tijgersgracht canal.
 The new canal was lined with coconut trees; according to a contemporary observer, "Among the Grachts, the Tygersgracht is the most stately and most pleasant, both for the goodliness of its buildings, and the ornamentation of its streets, which afford a very agreeable shadow to those who pass along the street".
 The Prinsestraat, originally the street leading to the castle, became an urban center connecting the castle's south gate with the city hall.

 Eastern Batavia was protected by a long canal which linked the castle moat and the Ciliwung riverbend, and ran at a slight angle to Tijgersgracht.
 The canal cost over 160,000 real, which was paid mostly by the Chinese instead of the company (who had strengthened the castle with slave and prison labor).
-The short-lived outer canal was redesigned several years after the 1628–1829 siege of Batavia.
+The short-lived outer canal was redesigned several years after the 1628–1629 siege of Batavia.

-East of Batavia, Sultan Agung (king of the Mataram Sultanate) gained control of most of Java by defeating Surabaya in 1625.
+Sultan Agung (king of the Mataram Sultanate) gained control of most of Java by defeating Surabaya in 1625.
 On 27 August 1628, Agung began the siege of Batavia.
 After heavy losses in his first attempt, he retreated and launched a second offensive the following year.
 This also failed; the Dutch fleet destroyed his supplies and ships in the harbors of Cirebon and Tegal.
 Mataram troops, starving and decimated by illness, retreated again.
 Agung then moved east, attacking Blitar, Panarukan and the Blambangan Kingdom in eastern Java (a vassal state of the Balinese kingdom of Gelgel).

 After the siege, it was decided that Batavia needed a stronger defense system.
 Based on the work of Flemish mathematician and military engineer Simon Stevin, Governor-General Jacques Specx designed a moat and city wall; extensions of the wall were built west of Batavia, and the city was completely enclosed.

 In 1656, due to a conflict with Banten, the Javanese were not allowed to live within the city walls and settled outside Batavia.
 The Chinese and the Mardijkers were the only non-Dutch settlers within the walled city.
 A 1659 truce with Banten enabled the city to grow, and more bamboo houses were built.
 Bamboo houses and livestock were banned in 1667, and the wealthy Dutch built tall houses and canals.